 Tamaki Urban Market Garden

 This type of urban farm presents a positive future for food in our cities.
 Locally grown, organic, nutrient-dense food which has a very low carbon footprint and food miles.
-The site, kindly provided by the Elstree Ave Doctors surgery, has been converted from a carbon producing grass ‘desert’ requiring mowing, to a ‘living soil factory’, resulting in a real win-win.

-The vision holder, Lucy Pierpoint, has Permaculture Design Certificate and is a graduate of ‘For the Love of Bees’ Earthworkers Programme, (check out FTLOB own CSA at OMG, (Organic Market Garden) in the heart of the city).
+The vision holder, Lucy Pierpoint, has a Permaculture Design Certificate and is a graduate of ‘For the Love of Bees’ Earthworkers Programme, (check out FTLOB own CSA at OMG, (Organic Market Garden) in the heart of the city).

 This garden is a truly superb example of ‘Gardening as Climate Action’, giving us all hope for the future.